thewca/wca-regulations/wca-guidelines.md

 - H1b1++) [ADDITION] The judge may permit the competitor to continue the attempt unofficially, but the attempt must be stopped and judged first, in full accordance with the Regulations.
 - H1d+) [EXAMPLE] Example: Suppose a competitor attempts 10 cubes, stops the solve with a time of 59:57, and has two time penalties.
 The time of the final result is 59:57 + 2*2 = 60:01 (also see [Regulation A1a5](regulations:regulation:A1a5)).
 - H1d++) [EXAMPLE] Example: Suppose a competitor attempts 10 cubes, the judge stops the competitor at 60 minutes, and the attempt has two time penalties.
 The time of the final result is 60:00 + 2*2 = 60:04.
+- H1d+++) [CLARIFICATION] If a competitor accidentally applies a move to a single puzzle during the memorization phase, the puzzle may be considered unsolved instead of the whole attempt, at the discretion of the WCA Delegate.